 It is a medium-sized hawk, with males ranging from 14.6 to 15.3 inches long and females ranging from 16.5 to 17.7 inches.

-This is one of the types of hawks in North America in which the weight of males can vary from 7.8 to 14.5 ounces, while females can weigh between 11.6 and 24.0 ounces.
+This is one of the types of hawks in North America.
+Males can weigh from 7.8 to 14.5 ounces, while females can weigh between 11.6 and 24.0 ounces.

 Its exceptional maneuverability allows it to navigate through dense forests and vegetation easily.